secretGeek/til/google/customsearch_api.md

 Steps:

-Go to <https://console.developers.google.com/> and sign up as a developer if you haven't already.
+1. Go to <https://console.developers.google.com/> and sign up as a developer if you haven't already.

-Then create a new project, and give it a name.
+2. Then create a new project, and give it a name.
 Then wait for it to be 'created'.

-On the 'dashboard' for the project you just created, click `+ Enable API` and find the 'Custom Search' API.
+3. On the 'dashboard' for the project you just created, click `+ Enable API` and find the 'Custom Search' API.

-Click the `Enable` button which is up near the top of the screen where you easily overlook it.
+4 Click the `Enable` button which is up near the top of the screen where you easily overlook it.

-Click on 'Create Credentials' then click on 'What credentials do I need?'
+5. Click on 'Create Credentials' then click on 'What credentials do I need?'

-It will then create an API key for you.
+6. It will then create an API key for you.

 This is so ridiculously convoluted.

 At this point you can easily add 'restrictions' to the API key to prevent 'quota theft'.
-SO yeh, do that if you want.
+So yeh, do that if you want.

 ## 2. Create a custom search engine.